AdnanHodzic/auto-cpufreq/README.md

 If the daemon has been installed, live stats of CPU/system load monitoring and optimization can be seen by running:

 `auto-cpufreq --stats`

+### bluetooth_boot_off

+Turn off Bluetooth on boot (only)!
+Bluetooth can still be turned on manually when needed.
+This option is executed during the installation of the auto-cpufreq daemon, but it can also be run independently without installing the daemon.

+It prevents GNOME from automatically enabling Bluetooth on every reboot or after suspend/wake up even if you manually disable it, GNOME will turn it back on unless this option is used.

+### bluetooth_boot_on

+Useful if you prefer Bluetooth to be enabled at boot time, especially after installing the auto-cpufreq daemon, which will disable it by default.

 ## Battery charging thresholds